NEWS, EDITORIALS, REFERENCE

 A whole pile of cool new things are coming in v1.07.
 However, today I wanted to talk about something a little less well known, but nonetheless I think is pretty cool.
 It's a new Application that I created for C64 OS called Desktop Designer.

 In the very first release of C64 OS, version 1.0, there was a handful of tools included for creating different types of image data that C64 OS consumes.
 For instance, there was (and still is) a set of two programs found in the //os/desktop/ directory for creating desktop backdrops.
 How they work is very basic.
 You load and run screenedit.
 It clears the screen and installs a very simple listener for PETSCII control characters.
-It supports one two invert the characters on the screen, one to reload the screen from a filename that you specify, and another to save the screen to that filename by invoking the second too, screensave.
+It supports one to invert the characters on the screen, one to reload the screen from a filename that you specify, and another to save the screen to that filename by invoking the second too, screensave.

 With these two simple tools, you can use the standard screen editor from the READY prompt to draw simple PETSCII pictures on the screen using the cursor keys and the PETSCII symbols on the keyboard.
 When you get a screen that you like, CONTROL+Z (if memory serves) writes the 1000 bytes of screen memory out to the file.
 This file can then be opened as a backdrop in App Launcher, in C64 OS.